 The food was great, and vegan options were available without trouble.
 This is something that would not be the case at other restaurants we visited throughout the week.

-With the exception of Sara Ringer and Dan Sharp, who I had met in Ann Arbor earlier in the year, this was the first time meeting the other advocates at the table.
+Except for Sara Ringer and Dan Sharp, who I had met in Ann Arbor earlier in the year, this was the first time meeting the other advocates at the table.
 These were all people I’ve known for years through their online advocacy work, and it was fun to joke around and have a good time together.

 We ended up going to a karaoke bar afterward, but not before seeing some of the beauty that Disney and the resort had to offer.